NOTES FROM THE FILMMAKERS

 We witness how humans are drawn to water, from the U.S. Open of Surfing in Huntington Beach to the Kumbh Mela in Allahabad, where thirty million people gather for a sacred bath in the Ganges at the same time.

-Shot in stunning 5K ultra high-definition video and full of soaring aerial perspectives, this film shows water as a terraforming element and the scale of its reach, as well as the magnitude of our need and use.
+Shot in stunning 5K ultra-high-definition video and full of soaring aerial perspectives, Watermark shows water as a terraforming element and the scale of its reach, as well as the magnitude of our need and use.
 This is balanced by forays into the particular: a haunting memory of a stolen river, a mysterious figure roaming ancient rice terraces, the crucial data hidden in a million.

 About the Filmmakers